nanoframework/Json.NetMF/README.md

 ###Deserialization

-Deserialization will parse your JSON string and return it contents in either ArrayList, Hashtable, double, string, null, bool.
-You will need to know what type you are expecting and cast the return object to that type.
+Deserialization will parse your JSON string and return it contents in either ArrayList, Hashtable, double, long, string, null, bool.
+You will need to know what type you are expecting and cast the return object to that type or manually check the type and then cast..

 ```c#
 // JSON array to ArrayList